U.S. government selling last of its Citigroup bailout securities

-Sept 10 (Reuters) - Nearly five years after bailing out Citigroup Inc in the financial crisis, the U.S. government is selling the last of its interests in the company.
+(Reuters) - Nearly five years after bailing out Citigroup Inc (C.N) in the financial crisis, the U.S. government is selling the last of its interests in the company.

 The Federal Deposit Insurance Corp is offering $2.42 billion of Citigroup bonds on Tuesday, according to a filing by the company with the U.S. Securities and Exchange Commission.